 Travel Tips for Kimberley

 The cooler months in Spring which are August and September or in Autumn months March and April are recommended.
 These months are ideal for sightseeing tours or guided tours.
 Kimberley can get extremely hot during the Summer months of December all the way to March and therefore it can be a bit uncomfortable travelling on tours but if the heat is what you like then this is your ideal time.
 The Winters are very cold in Kimberley.

 Probably the most expensive thing about South Africa is getting there because when you are there, it is relatively inexpensive.
 The biggest expense is likely to be accommodation, but if you are not too fussy you can get a night in a b&b, with an evening meal, that is basic but clean for around $70.
 The price of private tours or sightseeing tours will vary depending on the time of the year you are there but also they may vary between operators too.

 There is nowhere in the world that is free of crime, so when in South Africa be careful of your belongings.
-Only carry enough money to do you for the day and keep it somewhere safe on your person as there are pickpockets everywhere.
+Only carry enough money to do you for the day and keep it somewhere safe on your person and always be aware of your surroundings.
 Never walk alone at night in unpopulated dark areas.
 Tipping in restaurants and bars is between 10-15 percent but never feel obliged to leave a tip if the service was not any good.

 The climate in Kimberley is mainly continental which is hot wet summers (December, January and March) and dry, mild winters (June, July and August) There is a high possibility that the infrequent rain in the summer will form the odd severe thunderstorms.
 Also do not be surprised if the winter temperatures at night drop to below freezing.
 March is the wettest month and January is the hottest month of the year.